lewd-town/InstanceInternals/README.md

 # InstanceInternals
-Extended informations, blocked instances lists and the like
+Extended informations, blocked instances lists and the like for [lewd.town](https://lewd.town)